Azure DevOps Integration

 Below is a full example configuration of the settings within the task.
 Note the usage of the “Wait for scan completion” option and its dependent fields, as well as the usage of Scan Gating.
 In this case, that query will result in the build failing, should the scan return any vulnerabilities whose severity is HIGH.

-Once the scan within the build or release pipeline has completed, a report will be generated and written to the Build.ArtifactStagingDirectory in Azure DevOps.
+Once the scan within the pipeline has completed, a report will be generated.
+If the Upload report output? option is checked, it will be written to pipeline artifacts for build pipelines, or to the logs for release pipelines.
 It contains metrics on vulnerability severity and attack modules retrieved from the scan.

 Note that the “Wait for scan completion” option must be checked in order to retrieve the report in this manner, because it is comprised of the results that are generated upon scan completion.

 Reports for build pipelines are accessible from the results page of the build, under "Related" in the Summary section.
 You can download these reports as needed for any additional usage.